Photo shot by @mikeomeally

-We were interested to see that Javier had made a noteworthy transition from pro skater to being a artist and after being fans of his skating and now his artwork we were interested to find out how he had started to paint, and to find out more about his skating too.
+We were interested to see that Javier had made a noteworthy transition from pro skater to becoming an artist and after being fans of his skating and now his artwork we were interested to find out how he had started to paint, and find out more about his skating too.

-Read Javier’s interview below to find out about his painting and skate career, find out about how he came up in the Basque Country, shredding La Kantera Skate Park, meeting Thomas Campbell, going to London as a kid and going to Slam City Skates in the early 90s, getting hyped on Hokus Pokus, Matt Hensley, his memories of Ben Raemers, living in Barcelona before it became a global skate mecca, getting hooked up by Cliche, Jérémie Daclin, filming for Europa and Bon Apetit, shooting with French Fred, his trips and travels, his standout tricks and clips, going to Japan with Kenny Reed, defining his artistic style, inspirations and influences, his recent projects, and his favourite spots, skaters, photographers, filmmakers, and skate videos ever and more
+Read Javier’s interview below to find out about his painting and skate career, find out about how he came up in the Basque Country, shredding La Kantera Skate Park, meeting Thomas Campbell, going to London as a kid and going to Slam City Skates in the early 90s, getting hyped on Hokus Pokus, Matt Hensley, his memories of Ben Raemers, living in Barcelona before it became a global skate mecca, getting hooked up by Cliche, Jérémie Daclin, filming for Europa and Bon Appetit, shooting with French Fred, trips and travels, his favourite tricks and clips, going to Japan with Kenny Reed, defining his artistic style, inspirations and influences, recent projects, favourite spots, skaters, photographers, filmmakers, skate videos and more.

 Hey Javier, what have you been up to recently?

 I’ve been painting.
 That’s what I’ve been doing most, especially the last few months,